deejaycodes/survey-API/Readme.md

 ---
 - ### API Security implemented in this task

-1. Add a rate limit for requests of 50 requests per 10 minutes using `express-rate-limit`.
+1. Rate limit for requests of 50 requests per 10 minutes using `express-rate-limit`.
 2. Secure HTTP headers using `helmet`.
 3 .
 Use `CORS` to make API public.

-Note - For a more robust application, more security implementations will be done
+Note - For a more robust application, more security implementations will be done like jwt tokens, password hashing, cookies, sessions, etc.

 ---